 At that time, I was using the experience gained at Dames & Moore, the European Bank (EBRD), and CoreRatings to contribute to the alignment of a bankable environmental and social impact assessment (ESIA) for a mining project in Venezuela with the Equator Principles and the emerging IFC Performance Standards .
 Here are three lessons which continue to influence my sustainability reporting engagements today (all images from over 10 years ago).

-First, capital project developers, such as mining companies, typically conduct extensive stakeholder engagement, generate voluminous feasibility studies and ESIAs, adopt policies and systems, perform extensive monitoring, and submit numerous reports to diverse audiences when developing their projects.
+First, capital project developers, such as mining companies, typically conduct extensive stakeholder engagement, pursue social license to operate, generate voluminous feasibility studies and ESIAs, adopt policies and systems, perform extensive monitoring, and submit numerous reports to diverse audiences when developing their projects.

 Dialogue and surveys help companies understand, avoid or minimize impacts, and generate shared value